#Preliminaries:

 Data Analysis

-Let us figure out the relative amount of internet queries for back pain-related keywords from 2016 onward.
-We focus on queries from Germany and assume that the back pain synonyms ‘Rückenschmerzen’, ‘Rücken Schmerzen’, ‘Rückenschmerz’, ‘Rücken Schmerz’, reflect the overall interest in this topic, as a proxy for the associated burden of disease over time.
-Data is provided on a monthly level.
+Let us examine the relative frequency of internet queries for back pain-related keywords from 2016 onward.
+We focus on queries from Germany and assume that the back pain synonyms ‘Rückenschmerzen’, ‘Rücken Schmerzen’, ‘Rückenschmerz’, and ‘Rücken Schmerz’ reflect overall interest in this topic, serving as a proxy for the associated burden of disease over time.
+The data is provided on a monthly level.

 #transform important variables